nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a note while all note(s) are being shown

+    1. Prerequisites:
-    1. Prerequisites: List all tutor(s) using the `list_tutors` command.
+       1. List all tutor(s) using the `list_tutors` command.
 Multiple tutors in the list.
+       2. The note to be deleted must exist.
+       3. Index must be a positive integer.

     1. Test case: `delete_note 1`<br>
        Expected: Note of the first tutor is deleted.
 Details of the deleted note shown in the status message.